Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 ![apparent fix](img\walking-fr-255.png)

-We can only speculate how Airoha have implemented down-sampling within the AG3335M, but it is conceivable that changing the fix rate may trigger other changes of behavior, implementation of the dynamic models, and / or filters being applied.
+We can only speculate how Airoha have implemented down-sampling within the AG3335M, but it is conceivable that changing the fix rate may trigger other changes of behavior, dynamic models, and / or filters being applied.

 The fix rate (and NMEA output rate) are set by the following proprietary Airoha (PAIR) commands:

 - 050 PAIR_COMMON_SET_FIX_RATE - default = 1000 ms
-- 062 PAIR_COMMON_SET_NMEA_OUTPUT_RATE - default = every 1 fix (range = 0 to 20)
+- 062 PAIR_COMMON_SET_NMEA_OUTPUT_RATE - default = every 1 fix, range = 0 to 20

-If the issue in V3.0408.0 cannot be remedied by disabling the power saving modes (or selecting a different activity mode) then it is worth experimenting with these two parameters, imho.
+If the issue in V3.0408.0 cannot be remedied by disabling the power saving modes (or selecting a different activity mode) then it is probably worth experimenting with these two parameters.